dhuss42/ft_irc/progress.md

 		- results in not properly closing the connection when pass is incorrect
 	- solution is to non-block authentication during newClient.
 The Client should be simply incldued in the list and the complete registration should only happen when all three commands are parsed and handled
 		- PASS, NICK, USER should send a return value that indicated wether the command sent during registration was successfull. if one of them fails the user has to be disconected
+		- send welcome message when connected
-[] could be that more bugs occur where names have not been changed to lowercase resulting in segfaults
+[] could be that more bugs occur where names have not been changed to lowercase resulting in segfaults [] add @ for operator inside chat

 ## ====== Day 1 == 25.06 ======
 - started reading subject (30min)